zainabch123/js-softplay/README.md

 Once you have completed the exercise, take a moment to ask yourself the following questions and consider how you could implement changes to your code to support these:

 * The functions you have created only consider a single soft play center - what if we wanted to keep track of multiple soft play centers at the same time?
 * If we do keep track of multiple soft play centers, imagine we also want to have different rules for different centers.
-For example, perhaps some centers a child must be accompanied by 1 adult only.
+For example, perhaps some centers a child must be accompanied by at least 2 adults.
 How would you implement this?